Basis-Theory/docs/source/includes/api-reference/_applications.md

 ### Response

-Returns an [application](#applications-application-object) with the new `key` property populated.
+Returns an [Application](#applications-application-object) with the new `key` property populated.
 Returns [an error](#errors) if there were validation errors, or the application key failed to regenerate.

 ## Delete Application